yashtandon123/QUADRUPED---VER.1/README.md

-# QUADRUPED---VER.1
+# QUADRUPED
 A SIMPLE QUADRUPED ASSEMBLY.
-This is the first version.
-It might undergo revision.
+# Gait
+Static gaits
+# Footholds
+Use DH matrix to plan footholds